 The intention of the proposed theme is the identification of metabolic processes affected by exposure of A. Rubens to seawater with different pHs and the impact of environmental conditions on the regeneration of this species.
-A differential proteomic approach will be used for the detection of differentially expressed proteins in the coelomic fluid and its subsequent identification by mass spectrometry.
+A differential proteomic approach will be used for the detection and identification of differentially expressed proteins in the coelomic epithelium by mass spectrometry.